wxcafe/MangaFox-Download-Script/README.md

 About
 -----
 mfdl (mangafox download script) is a mangafox scraper.
 It uses BeautifulSoup, re, zipfile and zlib.
-It should work on basically any Unix-like, not guaranteed on Windows.
+It should work on basically any Unix-like and Windows system.
 Might not work if you're using a case-insensitive file system.

 Usage
 -----